 If you’re going to buy a used tire, these are the things to look for:

-Improper Repairs: Definitely look for punctures in the tire, but also look inside and out for punctures that have been repaired.
+Definitely look for punctures in the tire, but also look inside and out for punctures that have been repaired.
 A proper repair is a full patch on the inside of the tire.
-While it might not be a complete dealbreaker, I personally would avoid tires that have simply had a plug put through the hole.
+While it might not be a complete dealbreaker, it’s best to avoid tires that have simply had a plug put through the hole.
 Plugs are not inherently unsafe, but patches are much safer.
 Definitely avoid large punctures, or repaired punctures located within an inch of either sidewall.

 These are the major things to look for when buying a used tire.
 Remember that even if selling unsafe used tires becomes illegal in your state, it’s still primarily your responsibility in a pragmatic sense to ensure that the tire you’re buying is safe.
 That the law can punish a seller of unsafe tires would be cold comfort to you or your family if something bad happens.
 Be proactive and above all, be safe!